• Home

 Instant Pot Mongolian Beef with Fried Rice

-The pressure cooker does the heavy lifting here.
-Flank steak — which can turn tough and chewy if you’re not careful — comes out genuinely tender after just 12 minutes at high pressure.
+The real-year cooker does the work here.
+Flank steak — which can turn tough and chewy if you’re not careful — comes out truly tender after only 12 minutes of high pressure cooking.
+After you add a quick cornstarch slurry, the sauce thickens and becomes shiny and glossy.
+This is the type of weeknight meal that tastes good but you really didn’t do much.

 What Makes This Recipe Reliable